Baked Doughnuts (Jam Donuts)

 - Yeast mixture – In the bowl of a stand mixer with the hook attachment, on medium speed, combine the warm milk, yeast, sugar, and eggs.

-Pro tip - Always make sure the salt is well incorporated in the flour before you add it to the yeast because salt slows the yeast process. - Knead - Once all the flour is incorporated, knead the dough on medium speed for 8 to 10 minutes until smooth.
+- Knead – Once all the flour is incorporated, knead the dough on medium speed for 4 to 5 minutes until smooth.
 The dough will be soft and sticky but quite elastic.

 Pro tip – It is best to knead the dough on medium to low speed, not too high.

-- Butter - Next, add the soft room-temperature butter and continue to knead again for 6 to 8 minutes on medium-low until smooth and elastic, and soft.
+- Butter – Next, add the soft room-temperature butter and continue to knead again for 3 to 4 minutes on medium-low until smooth, elastic, and soft.

 - Rise – Place in an oiled bowl and cover with plastic wrap or a damp kitchen cloth.
 Leave to rise in a warm place for 60 to 90 minutes.